Cathedral High School, Bengaluru

 The Cathedral High School in Bangalore, Karnataka is a co-educational institute affiliated to the Council for the Indian School Certificate Examinations (CISCE).
 It forms a part of Institutions in the city that are run by the Church of South India under Karnataka Central Diocese.
-It was established at 1866 and is one of the oldest educational institutions in State being over 150 years since establishment.
+It was established at 1866 and is one of the oldest educational institutions in State being over 159 years since establishment.
 It is located in Central Business District of the city on Richmond road.
 The Institution is located on one 14 acre campus, it shares the block with CSI-KCD All Saints Church.
-It also houses the Cathedral Pre-university College in the same campus.
+It also houses the Cathedral Pre-university College in the same campus and it is affiliated to the Karnataka School Examination and Assessment Board (KSEAB).